irfe92/SEWA-Energy-Demand-Forecasting/README.md

  | 3_Default_CatBoost     | CatBoost             | mape       | 0.0369111   | 7.86         |
  | the best               | Ensemble             | Ensemble   | mape        | 0.0354686    | 0.38       |

-This table summarizes the performance of different models based on their metric values.
+The above table summarizes the performance of different models based on their metric values.

 - **Phase 2: Catboost implementation**
  - Default Parameter Modeling (baseline)